ClubObsidian/DynamicGuiDocs/docs/functions/index.rst

    setlore: test lore

-Sets the lore for the slot to "test lore".
+Sets the lore for the current slot to "test lore".

 Also supports multi-line lore.